-In February 2008, the USFWS received a petition from CBD to list the Pacific walrus under the ESA (CBD 2008b).
+In February 2008, the USFWS received a petition from CBD to list the Pacific walrus under the ESA (CBD 2008).
 The 90-day finding on this petition was published in the Federal Register on September 10, 2009 (74 FR 46548), and found that there was substantial information in the petition to indicate that listing the Pacific walrus under the ESA may be warranted.
-A status review of the Pacific walrus under the ESA was initiated on October 1, 2009, and a 12-month finding will be published in the Federal Register on or before September 10, 2010.
+USFWS published a Federal Register notice on February 10, 2011, indicating that listing the Pacific Walrus as endangered or threatened is warranted, but currently precluded by higher priority actions (76 FR 7634).